PhD in International Relations

 - International Security

-Students seeking additional opportunities to individualize their studies and advance their research often complete coursework and conduct research at our various partner universities.
-Students may also cross-register for up to a quarter of their classes at a Tufts or Harvard graduate school.
+Students seeking additional opportunities to individualize their studies may cross-register for up to a quarter of their classes at another graduate school at Tufts University or at Harvard University.